 Billy Wong is a alum of USF with a degree in Bachelor of Science in Information Systems Management.
 He has been an employee with USF since 2000.
 As Office Coordinator for Student Disability Services, Billy organizes many accommodation services, primarily alternate media and assistive technology services.
 He hopes to pursue a Counseling Pscyhology degree in the near future and would like to focus on first generation families learning to adapt to a new culture and at risk youths.
-A long time Bay Area sports fan, he was able to enjoy the 49ers NFL Championship years, and most recent, the Giant's Word Series in 2010!
+A long time Bay Area sports fan, he was able to enjoy the 49ers NFL Championship years, and most recent, the Giant's Word Series in 2010 and 2012!

 Corey is one of the office coordinators for Student Disability Services.
 She organizes accommodation services, such as exam accommodations, note taking, alternate media and technology services.
 Corey has a B.A. in psychology from Boston University and experience working with adolescents and young adults with both learning disabilities and psychological disorders.
 She is currently enrolled in the Master's program in Counseling Psychology at the University of San Francisco's School of Education.
 On the weekends you can find her relaxing in wine country, hanging out in Golden Gate Park or eating burritos in one of San Francisco's many taquerias!